davidmoten/c-vs-java/README.md

 Method
 ----------
-A 2D array of double with one million entries is subjected to manipulations vaguely like the application of heat transfer (at each time step each cell is a function of itself and the 4 adjacent cells (up, down, left, right)).
+A 2D array of double with one million entries is subjected to manipulations vaguely like the application of heat transfer (at each of a 1000 time steps each cell is a function of itself and the 4 adjacent cells (up, down, left, right)).

 [src/main/c/Main.c](src/main/c/Main.c) is compiled using *gcc 4.6.3* with maximum optimizations (```-Ofast```) on Linux.